What Makes a Game High-rated? Towards Factors of Video Game Success: Introduction

 \section{Introduction}

-The game industry has generated US\$174bi in worldwide revenue in 2020.
-This is a growth of 19.6\% compared to the past year\footnote{\url{https://newzoo.com/key-numbers}}.
-While this shows the video game market is growing, this does not mean every game partakes on this.
+The game industry has generated US\$174 billion in worldwide revenue in 2020.
+This is a growth of 19.6\% compared to the previous year\footnote{\url{https://newzoo.com/key-numbers}}.
+While this shows that the video game market is growing, this does not mean every game partakes in its growth.

 The game market is large.
-Platforms such as Steam receive hundreds of new releases every month\footnote{\url{https://steamspy.com/year/} and \url{https://bit.ly/2PTkm1H}}.
-Standing out from this crowd and making a profit from a game is a hard endeavour.
+Platforms such as Steam receive hundreds of new game releases every month\footnote{\url{https://steamspy.com/year/} and \url{https://bit.ly/2PTkm1H}}.
+Standing out from this crowd and making a profit, for a game, is a hard endeavor.
 A recent example of the difficulties in developing a video game is the case of ``No Man's Sky''.
-Crowdfunded and produced by the indie studio ``Hello Games'', it suffered strong criticism for not delivering promised features \cite{chien20}.
-Similar situations also happen with AAA studios, as in the cases of ``Aliens: Colonial Marines'' \cite{keogh18} and ``Cyberpunk 2077'' \footnote{\url{https://nyti.ms/2R2cGL3}}.
+Crowdfunded and produced by the indie studio ``Hello Games'', it suffered from strong criticism for not delivering promised features \cite{chien20}, translating into users massively asking for a refund\footnote{\url{https://www.forbes.com/sites/erikkain/2016/08/29/gamers-have-every-right-to-push-for-no-mans-sky-refunds}}.
+Similar situations also happen with AAA studios, as in the cases of ``Aliens: Colonial Marines'' \cite{keogh18} and ``Cyberpunk 2077'' \footnote{\url{https://nyti.ms/2R2cGL3}}, which were expected to generate large profits but the final product did not meet the expectations of the players.

+Some of the subjective factors leading to the successes or failures of games are well-known, e.g., the game is polished, the gameplay loop is fun, etc. But others are less visible or known.
+Yet, having explicit factors and their relationships with games' successes and failures would help game developers.
+Consequently, in this paper, we answer the following research question: \textbf{Which factor better describes high-rated games?}

-Pondering on the influence of various factors on a game's success, in this paper, we aim to answer the following research question: \textbf{Which aspects better describe high-rated games?} To do so, we collected data from 200 video game projects and analyzed a set of different aspects: \textit{team size}, \textit{levels-of-independence}, \textit{game genre}, \textit{game platform}, \textit{graphical-perspective}, \textit{game mode} and \textit{development problems}.
-We also collected numeric ratings for each game using ``Metacritic'' and other review aggregators as sources.
-We used this data to investigate which of these aspects affect the success of the games.
+To answer this question, we collect data from 200 video game projects and analyzed a set of different factors: \textit{team size}, \textit{levels of independence}, \textit{game genre}, \textit{game platform}, \textit{graphical-perspective}, \textit{game mode} and \textit{development problems}.
+We also collected numeric scores for each game using ``Metacritic'' and other review aggregators as sources.
+We used this data to investigate which of these factors affect the success of the games.